 W-2 eligibility has a lifetime limit of 60 months.
+Participation in a W-2 subsidized employment position (TJ, CSJ, and W-2 T) is limited to 24-months.
 Time limits stress mutual responsibility: government provides services designed to promote employment while participants are expected to prepare for and enter employment in return.
 The goal is to raise participants' employment rates and earnings and reduce reliance on government programs.